3mdeb/3mdeb-secpack/keys/employees-keys/README.md

   Keybase, cryptocurrency address, etc. Freelancer has to confirm at least through 5 channels that he/she is the only person in control of.

-We recommend creating [Keybase account](https://keybase.io) to simplify the process of social proof multiple identities and tying those to give GPG key pair.
-Please note that Keybase is not entirely open-source, so we should never rely on only this single verification method.

 ### Key signing

 3mdeb Team Leaders and Management should carefully confirm identity if any